cosmostellar/discord-gpt/README.md

 | /gpt-channels remove | (None)   |

 ### custom-ai-profile
-You can set your preferred name and image for answers you receive.
+Set your custom name and image for your AI.

 | command                   | argument          |
 | ------------------------- | ----------------- |